2021 Provincial Apiarist report

 Small hive beetle (Aethina tumida)

-SHB is an insect pest of honey bees.
-A total of 26 apiaries, both commercial (operating 50 or more colonies) and small-scale (operating 49 or fewer colonies), tested positive for SHB in Ontario.
-This represents a decrease in new detections in 2019 when compared to 2018 (n=35).
-Due to the high rate of inspection of colonies in the Niagara region to allow for the movement of colonies for out of province pollination, colonies in this region make up a large proportion of apiary inspections.
+Small hive beetle (SHB) is an insect pest of honey bees.
+A total of 49 apiaries, both commercial (operating 50 or more colonies) and small-scale (operating 49 or fewer colonies), tested positive for SHB in Ontario.
+This represents an increase in new detections in 2021 when compared to 2020 (n=38).
+Positive findings of SHB may be overrepresented in inspection results due to the high rate of inspection of colonies in the Niagara region to allow for the movement of colonies for out of province pollination.
+Colonies in this region make up a large proportion of apiary inspections.

 Varroa mites (Varroa destructor)

-Ministry apiary inspectors sampling for varroa mites during regular apiary inspections typically documented low levels of infestation throughout the beekeeping season.
-Across the province, 1,561 (1,110 commercial, 451 small-scale) colonies were inspected for varroa mites using a standard alcohol wash (a sample of approximately 300 bees collected from the brood nest, washed in alcohol and the varroa mites filtered and quantified).
+Ministry apiary inspectors sampling for varroa mites, a common and very serious pest of honey bees, during regular apiary inspections typically documented low levels of infestation early in the beekeeping season for both commercial and small-scale beekeepers and extending into summer for many commercial beekeepers.
+Across the province, 1,189 (758 commercial, 431 small-scale) colonies were inspected for varroa mites using a standard alcohol wash (a sample of approximately 300 bees collected from the brood nest, washed in alcohol and the varroa mites filtered and quantified).